Air quality monitoring

 The use of open fires and wood-burning stoves has risen in popularity over recent years.
 This means that we are seeing more smoke from chimneys which has a negative effect on air quality.
 This can cause breathing problems such as asthma attacks and contribute to other health conditions.

-The Department for Environment Food & Rural Affairs (DEFRA) has provided a leaflet with simple steps for those that use wood burning stoves or open fires to reduce environmental and health impacts.
+The Department for Environment Food & Rural Affairs (DEFRA) has provided a simple Guide to open fires and wood burning stoves to reduce environmental and health impacts.